voxel51/fiftyone/docs/source/integrations/cvat.rst

 -   FiftyOne also maintains a mapping between |Label| IDs and the internal CVAT shape IDs that are created when the CVAT tasks are created.
-If, during download, a CVAT shape whose `label_id` has been deleted or otherwise modified and doesn't match an existing label ID **but** has a recognized CVAT ID is encountered, this shape will be merged into the existing |Label|
+If, during download, a CVAT shape whose `label_id` has been deleted or otherwise modified and doesn't match an existing label ID *but does have* a recognized CVAT ID is encountered, this shape will be merged into the existing |Label|

 Unfortunately,
 `CVAT does not guarantee <https://github.com/openvinotoolkit/cvat/issues/893#issuecomment-578020576>`_